rajandev17/Plasma/README.md

 - ViewModelInject
 - KenbunsView with Compose

+###Data
+All the user credentials and Watchlist are saved Locally in Client SQLite Database for now.
+The data for movies/TV shows are fetched from <a href = "https://www.themoviedb.org">TheMovieDB<a/> open API.

 ### How to Use
-Fork this project, Use Android studio 4.2+ and get your own Api key from [TheMovieDB](https://www.themoviedb.org), and place it at
+Fork this project, Use Android studio 4.2+ and get your own Api key from <a href = "https://www.themoviedb.org">TheMovieDB<a/>, and place it at
 ```NetworkModule(line:18)```, build and start using the app.

 ### About Me